-About Cloudflare Firewall Rules · Cloudflare Firewall Rules docs
+About Cloudflare Firewall Rules

 Firewall Rules APIs

-Power users, particularly those who develop large numbers of firewall rules, can use the Cloudflare API to programmatically manage Firewall Rules (see Manage rules via the API).
+Power users, particularly those who develop large numbers of firewall rules, can use the Cloudflare API to programmatically manage firewall rules.
+Refer to Manage rules via the API for more information.

 Entitlements

 Cloudflare Firewall Rules is available to all customers.
-Keep in mind that the number of firewall rules you can have active on your account is based on your type of plan, as is support for the Log action and support for regular expressions.
+However, the number of active firewall rules you can have and support for the Log action and regular expressions depend on your Cloudflare plan.

 This table outlines the Firewall Rules features and entitlements available with each customer plan: